 You will find the museum situated at a beautiful old manor called Gimle Gård.
 The area lies northeast of Kristiansand city centre.
 The first thing you see when arriving is the botanical garden.
 The garden consists of nearly 2000 plants including exotic pitcher plants, carnivorous plants, and herbs.
 Many visitors are excited to experience our rose collections.
 We also have monastery garden and a millennium garden with plants from the Viking age to today.

-The botanical garden has a children's playground.
-A forest cabin with a bonfire and can be rented upon request.
+The botanical garden has a forest cabin with a bonfire and can be rented upon request.
 It can house up to 30 guests.
 In addition, there are outdoor musical instruments close to the cabin.